cluelesslinh/meet/README.md

 # Meet App

-A serverless, progressive web application (PWA) with Reach using a test-driven development (TDD) technique.
+A serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The app uses the Google Calendar API to fetch upcoming events.

 ## FEATURE 1: FILTER EVENTS BY CITY